Subscribe to our Telegram channel for our latest stories and breaking news.

 When you are on the road, police officers at designated roadblocks may ask you for your origin of departure and destination.

-Defence Minister Ismail Sabri clarified that administrative districts are used during the enforcement of MCO rather than police or health districts.
+Senior Minister (Security) Datuk Seri Ismail Sabri Yaakob clarified that administrative districts are used during the enforcement of MCO rather than police or health districts.

 Travelling within Kuala Lumpur is allowed as long as you do not cross state borders.